-In many industries, such as vehicle manufacturing and the furniture industry, light-weight construction holds a great deal of promise in meeting critical challenges of the future.
-Light-weight panels, for instance, can reduce raw materials costs, increase the efficient use of energy in productions, and reduce logistics costs.
+In many industries, such as vehicle manufacturing and the furniture industry, light-weight construction holds a great deal of promise in meeting critical challenges of the future. -Light-weight panels, for instance, can reduce raw materials costs, increase the efficient use of energy in production operation, and reduce logistics costs.

 A number of layers must be successfully bonded to each other in the production of light-weight panels.
-The core of a light-weight sandwich panel is a honeycomb-structured board made of polypropylene that is strengthened with fiberglass, which reduces its weight and gives the panel a high degree of stiffness.
-The board is then given a high-quality paint finish.
+The core of a light-weight sandwich panel is a honeycomb-structured board made of polypropylene reinforced with glass fibers, which reduces its weight and gives the panel a high degree of stiffness. -The board is then given a high-quality paint finish.

 Wide-area pretreatment at a high speed is an absolute must for reliable bonding of the composite elements and paint on nonpolar materials.

 The Openair® inline plasma system opened up the possibility of cost-effectively manufacturing composite panels.
-The Plasmatreat XRD1010 systems with multiple rotary nozzles combine high-performance activation with wide blank treatment and the greatest treatment speeds.
-With Openair® plasma treatment, alternative materials such as recycled plastics and wood/plastic composites (WPC) can be used with confidence as well.
+The Plasmatreat XRD1010 plasma treatment systems with multiple rotary nozzles combine high-performance activation with wide path treatment and the greatest treatment speeds.
+With Openair® plasma treatment, alternative materials such as recycled plastics and wood-plastic composites (WPC) can be used with confidence as well.

-The plasma large panel system comprises three main elements: the generators (left), the panel pretreatment system (center) and a height-adjustable running board (right).
+The plasma large panel system comprises three main elements: the generators (left), the panel pretreatment system (center) and a height-adjustable maintenance platform (right).

 The plasma rotary nozzle equipment from Plasmatreat can pretreat sandwich panels up to 3 meters wide at speeds of up to 25 m/min in continuous inline production.